NonPlayerCtrl/Siemens-Tia-Portal-PID-Controller/README.md

 ## Work:
 After a long search I did not find an alternative.
 But in OSCAT an inspiration, since it is actually quite simple, I rewrote the functions.
 I wrote it in TIA14 and 15 for the 1200 and 1500 CPU.
 Now I have everything in productive use and wanted to see what you think about it.
 My intention was not to make everyone happy, but to give something back.
-I learned a lot thanks to open libs (OSCAT) and it wouldn't be right if I stayed on my sources forever.
+I learned a lot thanks to open libs (OSCAT) and it wouldn't be right if I don't share back.

 ## Porting:
 Note on porting to Step-7, Codesys or similar: